 It’s worth noting that the commercial production of Kopi Luwak is associated with inhumane treatment of the toddy cat.
 So factor that into your buying decision.

 The name sounds cool, even mysterious, until you find out that it refers to elephant droppings.
 (What is it about coffee processed through poop?)
 Produced through a process similar to Kopi Luwak, Black Ivory starts with Arabica coffee beans consumed by elephants in northern Thailand.
 As herbivores, elephants bring a particular enzyme and an extra slow digestion time to the process that produces a uniquely smooth, mellow taste in the finished product.
 In other words, not all poop coffee is made equal.
 (No comment.)

-The extra exorbitant price of Black Ivory is due to the difficulty in extracting whole beans — the elephants have a habit of chewing most of them up, as well as depositing them in hard-to-find places.
+The extra exorbitant price of Black Ivory is due to the difficulty in extracting whole beans — the elephants have a habit of chewing most of them up and of depositing the ones they don’t chew in hard-to-find places.
 Unlike Kopi Luwak, the coffee is manufactured in cooperation with an elephant refuge, which rescues elephants from the abuses of the tourism industry, and a percentage of coffee sales go to fund the elephants’ healthcare.
 This is an outrageous spend you can feel good about.

 - 8 Best Cold Brew Coffee Makers to Get Your Chilled Buzz On

 - It’s Time to Start Drinking White Russians Again